 The amount of out-of-pocket expense will vary depending on the course they undertake and the training provider chosen.

 The fee may be paid on the student's behalf by an employer or another third party unrelated to the training provider but cannot be paid or waived by the training provider.

-Under the free training for Year 12 graduates initiative, the Queensland Government will cover the full cost of training in a high priority qualification.
+Under the free TAFE and free apprenticeships for under 25s initiatives, the Queensland Government will cover the full cost of training in a high priority qualification.
 This means eligible participants will not be required to contribute to the cost of their training.

 Read more about the Certificate 3 Guarantee in the training providers section, including the program guidelines.